shi-jialei/shi-jialei.github.io/_projects/4_project.md

 - stiffness changes in pressurised chambers;
 - linear and nonlinear hyperelastic material models;
 - variations in robot diameter, length and chamber geometry.

-The toolbox enables researchers to predict robot motion and force-generation capability before fabrication.
-Design parameters can therefore be evaluated computationally and updated iteratively before being transferred to the physical evaluation platform.